cosmos/cosmos-sdk/docs/building-modules/msg-services.md

 ### State Transition

-Once the validation is successful, the `msgServer` method uses [`keeper`'s](./keeper.md) functions to access the state and perform a state transition.
+After the validation is successful, the `msgServer` method uses the [`keeper`](./keeper.md) functions to access the state and perform a state transition.

 ### Events

-Before returning, `msgServer` methods generally emit one or more [events](../core/events.md) via the `EventManager` held in the `ctx`.
-We can use the new `EmitTypedEvent` function, which uses protobuf based event types:
+Before returning, `msgServer` methods generally emit one or more [events](../core/events.md) by using the `EventManager` held in the `ctx`.
+Use the new `EmitTypedEvent` function that uses protobuf-based event types:

 ```
 ctx.EventManager().EmitTypedEvent(